solana-foundation/solana-improvement-documents/proposals/0054-sysvar-get-active-stake.md

 - sysvar structure: `Vec<(vote_account: Pubkey, active_stake_in_lamports: u64)>`
 - sysvar address: `SysvarStakeWeight11111111111111111111111111`

+### Ordering

+The sysvar structure would be sorted by `vote_account` in ascending order to improve look-up speeds.
+There will also never be any duplicate `vote_account` entries.

+### Serialization

+The serialization format of the sysvar will use a u64 for the vector's length, followed by 40 bytes per entry (32 bytes for the Pubkey and 8 for the active stake).

+### Maximum Sysvar Size

+We also need to consider a maximum data size for the sysvar.
+Currently, there are 3422 vote accounts on mainnet (1818 active and 1604 delinquint), so we can use a maximum limit of 4096 entries and still include all the vote accounts for now.
+Using 4096 as the max number of entries the size would be (8 + 40 * 4096) =
+163,848 bytes.
+Once the number of entries exceeds the max allowed, vote accounts with the least amount of stake will be removed from the sysvar.

+### Changes Required

 Stake weight information should already be available on full node clients since it's required to construct the leader schedule.
 Since stake weights can only be